spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-shipment-customer-account-management-feature.md

 {% info_block infoBox "Info" %}

-`deliveryContainerClassName`: class name of the container delivery form and the address selector.
+`deliveryContainerClassName`: class name of the container delivery form and address selector.

 `embed.jsAddressClass ~ '__wrapper-billingSameAsShipping'`: container class name for the **billing same as shipping** checkbox.